-Mezzanine floor building regulations are a crucial part of the initial planning stage for any mezzanine floor.
+Mezzanine floor building regulations ( applicable to the UK ) are a crucial part of the initial planning stage for any mezzanine floor.
 We take responsibility to ensure that the mezzanine floor project is designed to current Mezzanine Floor Building Regulations, including quality standards and best practice guidance.
 All our mezzanine floors are compliant and conform to the latest Building Regulations.

 We will provide drawings and calculations to support your application for Building regulations approval; or if required we will submit the application on your behalf to achieve the required consents.